seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 For the RangeTest.java class, our initial mutation score was 34%, with a total of 431/1259 KILLED mutants, as seen below.
 ![image](https://user-images.githubusercontent.com/65249093/159017033-9f7fc2e9-6f05-4d8a-8ab0-00de58f1a7ac.png)

-After modifying the test cases for RangeTest.java, our final mustation score is 52% with a total of 653/1259 KILLED mutants.
+After modifying the test cases for RangeTest.java, our final mutation score is 52% with a total of 653/1259 KILLED mutants.
 The image below shows the result generated from the mutation test report.
 ![image](https://user-images.githubusercontent.com/65249093/159016887-b99570e4-8dc9-4313-ae04-8d69cfeadbcb.png)

 For the DataUtilitiesTest.java class, our initial mutation score was 84%, with a total of 579/687 KILLEd mutants.
 This result is shown below: